 Q: What protocols does AWS Global Accelerator support?

-A: AWS Global Accelerator supports both TCP and UDP.
+A: AWS Global Accelerator supports both TCP and UDP protocols.

-Q: How is AWS Global Accelerator different from DNS based traffic management solutions?
+Q: How is AWS Global Accelerator different from a DNS-based traffic management solution?

-A: First, because some client devices cache DNS answers for long durations, it is hard to know how long it will take before users have the updated IP addresses in the event of a configuration update, backend failure, or change in routing preferences.
-With Global Accelerator, there is no reliance on IP address caching settings of client devices.
-The change propagation time is a matter of seconds, thereby reducing downtime of your applications.
-Second, with Global Accelerator, you get static IP addresses that are fixed and provide a fixed entry point to your applications.
+A: First, some client devices and internet resolvers cache DNS answers for long periods of time.
+So when you make a configuration update, or there’s an application failure or change in your routing preference, you don’t know how long it will take before all of your users receive updated IP addresses.
+With AWS Global Accelerator, you don’t have to rely on the IP address caching settings of client devices.
+Change propagation takes a matter of seconds, which reduces your application downtime.
+Second, with Global Accelerator, you get static IP addresses that provide a fixed entry point to your applications.
 This lets you easily move your endpoints between Availability Zones or between AWS Regions, without having to update the DNS configuration or client-facing applications.